PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Essentials – Getting Started with Sea Kayaking

 • Optimal Paddle Selection: Proper paddle length affects your comfort level during the journey significantly.
 An overly long paddle can tire you out quicker whereas a short one might not give sufficient control over your movements.
-To decide about the correct length consult professional advice or use online guides based on factors such as; your height, paddling style – low angle vs high angle, etc.
+To decide about the correct length consult professional advice or use online guides based on factors such as; your height, paddling style – low angle vs high angle, etc. Always carry a spare paddle secured with a paddle leash.

 Remember!
 Kayak Safety is paramount!
 Practicing these skills consistently would ensure better command of maneuvers leading to safer journeys.
+Taking a formal sea kayaking course from a certified instructor provides structured learning and feedback that self-teaching cannot match.

 Relishing World-Class Kayak Routes